-The Seagate—a luxury hotel in Delray Beach, Florida—is set to unveil a multimillion-dollar, property-wide renovation.
-The refresh will impact the lobby, 157 guestrooms and suites, event spaces, pool, beach club, and dining outlets.
+The Seagate—a luxury hotel in Delray Beach, Florida—has unveiled a multimillion-dollar, property-wide renovation.
+The refresh impacted the lobby, 157 guestrooms and suites, event spaces, pool, beach club, and dining outlets.

-Led by Brooklyn-based interior design firm Watts & Dray, the transformation marks the property’s first major update since opening 15 years ago.
+Led by Brooklyn, New York-based firm Watts & Dray, the transformation marks the property’s first major update since opening 15 years ago.

 The redesign combines Anglo-Caribbean design styles, which are classic to the Delray Beach region, with the Old World warmth of Florida’s traditional coastal homes.
 The concept is brought to life through a palette of sand-colored limewash paint, accents of Dutch blue, and delft tiles hand-painted in Amsterdam.